bvispo/Geospatial-data-project/README.md

 - **Dog—"Dobby"** --> hairdresser every month.
 ​
 The first filters I applied to look for possible locations were:
  1. Madrid, Lisbon and London.
+These are three metropolitan capitals where one can easily find tech hubs.
- 2. Requisites: Starbucks, Bars, Preschool and train stations.
+ 2. Requisites chossen: Starbucks, Bars, Preschool and train stations.

 ​
 # Working plan